 So I stomped off to the house to find the bottle of witch hazel.
 Look in the bathroom, no witch hazel.
 Look on my bedside table, no witch hazel.
 This leads me on a quest through the house.
 You may accurately gather that I tend to place things down and forget where I put them.

 Unable to locate the bottle, I decided to just go back to the source.
-So I tromp back outside to the fenceline where two witch hazel trees grow.
+So I tromp back outside to the fenceline where my witch hazel trees grow.
 I grabbed a twig with a couple of leaves, and trotted back to the house.

 Boil, cool, apply to my bruises.
 AHHHH relief.